 A beginners journey to the heart of process automation as a service

 I joined the Zeebe engineering team at Camunda in February 2020.
-Zeebe is the workflow engine behind Camunda Cloud.
+Zeebe is the workflow engine behind Camunda Platform 8.
 I was intrigued by the concept of this tool and the underlying technology.

 I had dabbled with BPMN models in the past, but not in any serious or professional manner.
 I was very curious to learn how automation worked and what it could be used for.
 The question “should we use a workflow engine for this?” had come up in the past during my professional career, but was always answered with “no, that is too much overhead.”
 So I was the skeptic in the land of believers.

 Today, I want to share my story so other beginners know what to expect.
-I want to paint a picture of how workflow engines work in general before I highlight some of the benefits of Camunda Cloud.
+I want to paint a picture of how workflow engines work in general before I highlight some of the benefits of Camunda Platform 8.
 And ultimately, I did convert, and you’ll learn the reasons why.

 Phase I – Disenchantment